Moritz Abraham

 December 1934: Romania, Austria, Switzerland, Hungary

-In September 1939, the family moved on last time, Rue de Lübeck, as always in the 16th Arrondissement.
+In September 1939, the family moved one last time, 35 rue de Lübeck, again in the 16th arrondissement.

 1940-1943

 In May 1940, Germany invaded France.
 On June 3, 1940, the Germans bombed Paris, and half of its population joined a mass exodus, fleeing the German advance.
-Among them was Moritz's son, Uriel, who managed to reach the South of France by bicycle then boarded a ship to Casablanca where he would spend the war.
-Moritz and Ronya however decided to remain in Paris.
+Among them was Moritz's son, Uriel, who managed to reach the south of France by bicycle, then boarded a ship to Casablanca, where he would spend most of the war.
+Moritz and Ronya decided to remain in Paris.

 Why they decided to stay is a mystery.
 Moritz had been involved with Zionist activism during his Constantinople days, his brother Haim had moved to Haifa in 1932, while Ronya's sisters had done the same - Liska Mallah in 1934 and Bertha Auerbach in 1937.
-Did Moritz ever consider immigrating but Ronya refused?
-Did he underestimate the dangers that lay ahead for Jews under Nazi rule?
-Or did he not have the will to leave, maybe due to ill-health?
-My mother would later explain Moritz's death in 1943 by saying that he hadn't been well and had been bed-ridden for a long time.
+Ronya herself had taken a month-long trip to Palestine in 1938.
+Did Moritz and Ronya ever consider immigrating?
+Did they underestimate the dangers that lay ahead for Jews under Nazi rule?
+Or did Moritz not have the will to leave, maybe due to ill-health?

 Moritz, 1939